johentsch/389_chorale_settings/README.md

   to the upper score, e.g. tempo markings.
-* `Merge`: In the marked chorales, the four voices are written in individual staves in the `original_complete` version but have been merged into two staves in the `vocal_parts_only` version for homogeneity. `B199` is the only one that remains to be typeset with four staves because it is not homophone.
+* `Merge`: In the marked chorales, the four voices are written in individual staves in the `original_complete` version but have been merged into two staves in the `vocal_parts_only` version for homogeneity. `B199` is the only one that remains being typeset with four staves because it is not homophone.
 * `Cue notes`: In the marked chorales, the vocal staves contain cue note in the `original_complete` version which have been removed for the `vocal_parts_only` version.